netblock/yaabe/atomtree/atui_tables/atui_documentation.md

 ], }
 ```

-The `branch` class type is for describing C structs and their elemments as
+The `branch` class type is for describing C structs and their elements as
-branch-leaf complexes.
-For colloquialisms, 'branch' is a struct, and 'leaf' is
+branch-leaf complexes; 'branch' is a struct, and 'leaf' is an element of that
-an element of that struct.
+struct.

 The `enum` class type is for building a read-only structure of value-string
-pairs regarding a named constant and its name.
+pairs regarding a named constant.

-The `array` class type works much the same way, but for a basic read-only array.
+The `array` class type works much the same way, but for a simple read-only
+array[].

 The `searchfield` is for `asic_reg_tools.h`, and is about  building an
-enum-esque val-name pair array of register IDs and their names.
+`enum`-esque val-name pair array of register IDs and their names.

 <br>